avinash201199/Portfolio-Collection/README.md

 </a>

 ## Contributing 🤝
-Contribute by adding your portfolio to this repository and let your work inspire developers across the community! <br>
+Contribute by adding your portfolio to this repository and let your work inspire developers across the community!

-For information on how to contribute to the intro repository, check out the [Contributing Guidelines](CONTRIBUTING.md).
+For information on how to contribute to this repository, check out the [Contributing Guidelines](CONTRIBUTING.md).

+Happy Submissions 🙂

 ## Our Contributors ✨
 <a href="https://github.com/avinash201199/Portfolio-Collection/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=avinash201199/Portfolio-Collection" />
 </a>

+## License ⚖
+This project is licensed under the [MIT License](LICENSE).